bhuvan-byte/Teams-io/README.md

 This is a microsoft teams clone app built under Microsoft Engage Mentorship 2021. \
 In this app, you can add create and join teams. \
 Your existing teams would be displayed on your dashboard. \
-To join the meeting just click on any team. \
+To join the meeting just click on any team.

+## Demo
+Try out this app on https://teams-io.herokuapp.com  \
 Full video tutorial can be found on https://www.youtube.com/watch?v=we74w-oneNk

 ## Features
 * Includes authentication by login/register